LearnWeb3DAO/Chainlink-VRFs/README.md

 ![](https://user-images.githubusercontent.com/60979345/159246773-45fdb862-20dd-4992-8323-45add21bb04e.png)

-- Then enter some values in the startGame function and click on write button
+- Then enter some values in the startGame function and click on Write button

 ![](https://i.imgur.com/ULPV0lh.png)